Flame arrival faces rising tension Tokyo Olympics be delayed

 Tokyo 2020 chief executive Toshiro Muto has struggled to explain exactly how reserved crowds are expected to be.

 “We don’t want to talk about the definition of refraining,” he said.
 “But we don’t want people to feel there is an all-out blanket request for refraining.
-So basically it depends on you interpretation.”
+So basically it depends on your interpretation.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports